sbaaihamza/kaggle_predict_future_sales/README.md

 # III.
 Cross validations
-**Information can be found in function define within feature_eng  notebook called get_cv_idxs()** Train test split is time based.
+**Information can be found in function define within feature_eng  notebook called get_cv_idxs()**

-Two ways to split for train and validation: use last two month as validation set
+* Two ways to split for train and validation:
+ - use last two month as validation set
-Use date_block_num in {9,21,33} as validation set After comparing the validation RMSE score vs. leaderboard RMSE score, selected the second validation method.
+ - Use date_block_num in {9,21,33} as validation set

+After comparing the validation RMSE score vs. leaderboard RMSE score, selected the second validation method.

 # IV.
 Training methods: